With the Department of Health having published revised guidelines last month, her lawyers said she had achieved her goal in the proceedings.

 Staff at a Belfast hospital believed they were unable to carry out the abortion due to uncertainty around the law, according to papers in the case.

 Last year, after proceedings were commenced, she again discovered that a second pregnancy was also non-viable.

 On that occasion, however, she was able to have an abortion at another hospital in Belfast.

 Consultants decided that continuing with the pregnancy could have serious consequences for her mental health.

 In her challenge, she claimed there was a legitimate expectation that the guidelines would be published in final form.

-But at the High Court on Friday her barrister, Frank O’Donoghue QC, indicated that the publication of the guidance meant she had secured the relief sought.
+But at the High Court today her barrister, Frank O’Donoghue QC, indicated that the publication of the guidance meant she had secured the relief sought.